Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

 \subsection{Asymptotically periodic functions}

-In order to use tools from operator algebras to study Sarnak's conjecture, Ge introduced the following notion of asymptotically periodic function in the survey paper \cite{LG} and proved that the M\"{o}bius function is disjoint from certain asymptotically periodic functions. \begin{definition} A function $f\in l^{\infty}(\mathbb{N})$ is called \textbf{asymptotically periodic}\footnote{This definition is a little weaker than \cite[Definition 5.7]{LG}, in which the sequence $\{n_{j}\}_{j=1}^{\infty}$ is independent of $E$.} if for any mean state $E$, there is a sequence $\{n_{j}\}_{j=1}^{\infty}$ of positive integers such that $f-A^{n_{j}}f$ has limit zero in $\mathcal{H}_{E}$. \end{definition} In the above definition, the action $A$ on $l^{\infty}(\mathbb{N})$, the algebra of all bounded arithmetic functions endowed with the pointwise addition and multiplication, is defined as for all $f\in l^{\infty}(\mathbb{N})$ and $n\in \mathbb{N}$.
-The mean states $E$ on $l^{\infty}(\mathbb{N})$ are given by certain limits of $\frac{1}{N}\sum_{n=0}^{N-1}f(n)$ along ``ultrafilters" and $\mathcal{H}_{E}$ is the Hilbert space obtained by the GNS construction on $l^\infty(\N)$ with respect to $E$.
-We refer readers to Section \ref{invariant means} for more details.
+In order to use tools from operator algebra to study Sarnak's conjecture, Ge introduced the following notion of asymptotically periodic function in the survey paper \cite{LG} and proved that the M\"{o}bius function is disjoint from certain asymptotically periodic functions. \begin{definition} A function $f\in l^{\infty}(\mathbb{N})$ is called \textbf{asymptotically periodic}\footnote{This definition is a little weaker than \cite[Definition 5.7]{LG}, in which the sequence $\{n_{j}\}_{j=1}^{\infty}$ is independent of $E$.} if for any mean state $E$, there is a sequence $\{n_{j}\}_{j=1}^{\infty}$ of positive integers such that $f-A^{n_{j}}f$ has limit zero in $\mathcal{H}_{E}$. \end{definition} In the above definition, the action $A$ on $l^{\infty}(\mathbb{N})$, the algebra of all bounded arithmetic functions endowed with the pointwise addition and multiplication, is defined as